Here is our android Headunit ROM F.A.Q

 ROM is where the apps are stored in the Android Headunit

-Typically ROM is less important for an Android headunit because you have fewer apps and very few photos than your phone.
-Modern Android headunits come with at least 64Gb that you will only use less than half of.
+Typically, ROM is less important for an Android headunit because it has fewer apps and very few photos compared to your phone.
+Modern Android headunits come with at least 64 GB, which you will use less than half of.

 No. The amount of ROM is fixed and can not be added.
 You could always try removing some apps to use the best ROM available.